The Convent of Pleasure

 The Convent of Pleasure is a comedic play first published by Margaret Cavendish in 1668.
 It tells the story of Lady Happy, a noblewoman who chooses to reject marriage in favor of creating a community - the titular “convent” - in which she and other women of noble birth can live free from the constraints of patriarchy.
 Like much of Cavendish's fiction, it explores utopian ideals and questions the expected roles of women in 17th-century English society.

 The play was published under Cavendish's name, which was unusual for a work written by a woman at the time.
 Cavendish never attempted to have it staged, and instead devised it as something more akin to a closet drama.
-Also, it is important to note that the ending of the play was supposedly written by her husband William Cavendish who also helped her publish some of her work.
+Some sections of the play have been attributed to her husband William Cavendish, who also helped her publish some of her work.